code-423n4/docs/awarding/incentive-model-and-awards/historical-info.md

 ## QA/Gas curve for audits prior to April 30, 2024

-For Code4rena audits that started before April 30, 2024, the QA/Gas curve logic worked as follows.
+For Code4rena audits that started after October 13, 2022 and before April 30, 2024, the QA/Gas curve logic worked as follows.

 Reports were graded based on 3 different grades:
 * Grade-a: outstanding report.